 - It places your video in the context of easy-to-navigate information and context that inspires a desired action.

-- It boosts conversions (viewers to leads).
+- It boosts conversion (viewers to leads).

 - It lowers abandonment rates (people who come to your page and leave because it's too hard to find what they're looking for).
 This is a common occurrence that is often unmeasured but results in lost revenue for a business.

-- It makes the expected action unmistakably obvious that the viewer can expend minimal energy to decide on next steps.
+- It makes the expected action so unmistakably obvious that the viewer can expend minimal energy to decide on next steps.
 Viewer fatigue is an issue all communicators must face, and landing pages are an excellent remedy.
-Examples of actions include subscribing to a newsletter, downloading content, purchasing a product or talking with a sales person.
+Examples of actions include subscribing to a newsletter, downloading content, purchasing a product, or talking with a sales person.

-Good landing pages are benefit-oriented, simple, easy to navigate, mobile-friendly, and focus on the essentials.
+Good landing pages are benefit-oriented, simple, easy to navigate, and mobile-friendly.
+They focus on the essentials.
 Everything that doesn't help drive the viewer to the desired action is cleared away, making it easy for the viewer to respond to the call to action.
 They act as a perfect way to both display your video and market your product/service.

 COMPARE DATA FROM YOUR LANDING PAGE WITH OTHER DATA TO GET A FULLER PICTURE

 By looking at analytics from multiple vantage points, you'll be better able to draw conclusions about the impact of your project.
 Here are just a few ideas you can use:

 - Compare the data from the embed platform (e.g., Vimeo stats) with page and engagement metrics on a website.